cloudflare/cloudflare-docs/content/radar/get-started/making-comparisons.md

 name=pt_data&dateRange=7d&location=PT
 `

 All of these parameters are arrays and it's the position in the array that defines the series the filter belongs to.
+For more information on the available parameters refer to the [endpoint's reference](https://api.cloudflare.com/#radar-netflows-get-netflow-time-series).

 The response (shortened below for brevity) uses the provided `name` property to wrap the timestamps and corresponding values.
 Charting these, it would be obvious that Cloudflare received much less traffic from Portugal than from the United States.